Spain boss Vicente del Bosque says that his team are "not invincible", following their 0-3 defeat to Brazil in Sunday's Confederations Cup final.

-A Fred double and a goal by Neymar consigned the world and European champions to defeat - their first in 20 competitive games - and the veteran coach was impressed by the Selecao's strong display in the tournament showpiece.
+A Fred double and a goal by Neymar consigned the world and European champions to defeat, and the veteran coach was impressed by the Selecao's strong display in the tournament showpiece.

 "I congratulate the Brazilians, they were better than us.